MichalMilewicz/tungsten-ci-dashboard/README.rst

 AWESOME CI DASHBOARD (ACID)
 ===========================

-Awesome CI Dashboard is open source user client interface for Zuul Gating system
+Awesome CI Dashboard is an open source user interface for Zuul Gating system.

-More information about Zuul Gating system you can find at
+More information about Zuul Gating system you can find at:

 https://zuul-ci.org/docs/zuul/

-Project actual status is development stage, work only in development environment
+Project is currently in development stage and only works in a development environment.

-Awesome CI Dashboard uses APACHE 2.0 LICENSE, for more info check LICENSE
+Awesome CI Dashboard uses APACHE 2.0 LICENSE, for more info check LICENSE.

 HOW TO INSTALL
 --------------